 Our fisheries are picturesque and atmospheric lakes, including countless secluded bays, weedy shores and tree line margins to explore.
 We boast rainbows, browns and a large number of blues of the highest quality.
 Traditional fly fishing is the rule at our stocked fisheries, although other methods can be used at our free wilderness trout waters.

 We are working hard to encourage young people and newcomers to take up the sport.
 Under 12s may fish for free when sharing their parents’ bag limit.
+For under 18s, there is a two fish child permit available.
 Throughout the season, we host open days and events where we offer free fly fishing tuition for all.

 Boats are available at most of our waters which provide an alternative to bank angling.
-These may be pre-booked and we advise calling in advance to check availability at each fishery.
+These must be pre-booked, either by calling 01566 771930 (8.30am - 5.00pm 7 days a week) or online by scrolling to the bottom of your chosen lake page.

 Most of the waters benefit from facilities designed for disabled or wheelchair anglers, either by platforms or Wheelyboats.
 These boats must be booked at least 48 hours in advance.

 A number of the fisheries have associated local clubs.
 These are a great way to meet fellow anglers, as well as participating in competitions and social events.
-We run four competitions during the season with two singles, one pairs and one team of four competition.
-More details of each of these are available on our competitions page.
+We run several competitions during the season - more details of each of these are available on our competitions page.

 Anglers on all our waters must have a valid Environment Agency rod licence which are available from post offices or via the Environment Agency.
 The only exception may be when attending a bona fide course or a coaching session with a qualified coach – please check beforehand.